 Model verification and validation is a very extensive field and is strongly influenced by the respective sensor technology (radar, lidar, camera, ultrasonic) and the targeted data interfaces.
 The generated synthetic data from the model has not only to follow the physical laws but also needs to be comparable with the original sensor measurement data for any given scenario and sensor variant.
-The potential data intefaces (based on radar) are described in the following Figure 12.
-The complexity of the verification and validation processes increases in correlation with the number and impact of various effects when data is utilized within the radar sensor at earlier stages.
-The number of dimensions and the dependencies to specific hardware effects increasing rapidly.
-It is recommended to use the interface 4 (s.
-Figure 12), on the Radar Detection Image (RDI - ISO23150) this interface is already standardized and also includes some processing parts of the original input data (I/Q - data [Interface 1]) of the sensor.
+The potential data interfaces (based on radar) are described in the following Figure 12.